 Interested in joining?
 We’d love to have you!
 Participating with a local chapter is one of the easiest ways to get involved in the SCA.
-Our canton boats an active populace what participates in all forms of medieval hobbies: from armored combat to fiber arts to recreating foods and drinks and everything in between.
-You can get started by reaching our to our Chatelaine (the newcomer’s officer) with an email.
+Our canton boasts an active populace what participates in all forms of medieval hobbies: from armored combat to fiber arts to recreating foods and drinks and everything in between.
+You can get started by reaching our to our Newcomer’s Officer with an email.

 (content and sources provided by Mathghamhain Ua Ruadháin)